softcite/software-mentions/README.md

 ## The Softcite Dataset

-The Softcite dataset is available on Zenodo: https://doi.org/10.5281/zenodo.4445202
+The Softcite dataset, a gold standard manually annotated corpus of 4,971 scholar articles, is available on Zenodo: https://doi.org/10.5281/zenodo.4445202

 More details on the Softcite dataset can be found in the following publication: